Is this project for you?

 3) How established treatments, dietary modification and exercise affect local bone architecture to influence fracture risk

-See the following links for more details of the supervisors and their work:
+See these links for more details of the supervisors and their work:

 Benefits of being in the DiMeN DTP: